zonemaster/zonemaster-backend/docs/Installation.md

 for Zonemaster::Backend, see the [declaration of prerequisites].

 > **Note:** In addition to the normal dependencies, the post-installation
-> check instruction assumes that you have curl installed.
+> smoke test instruction assumes that you have curl installed.

 ## 3. Installation on CentOS